vjbollavarapu/tidygen/docs/FRONTEND.md

 ## 🎯 **Overview**

-The iNEAT ERP frontend is built with React 18, TypeScript, and modern web technologies.
+The TidyGen ERP frontend is built with React 18, TypeScript, and modern web technologies.
 It provides a comprehensive user interface for all ERP modules with real-time data integration and Web3 capabilities.

 ## 🏗️ **Architecture**